Explore the Area

 New Mexico is widely celebrated for the richness of its diverse cultures and the breathtaking beauty of its mountains, deserts, and valleys.
 Tourists often head directly to Santa Fe and Taos, overlooking many opportunities offered by the Albuquerque area.
 With The Sage Guest House as a home base, it is possible to experience the best of New Mexico tourism.

 New Mexico is known for stunning scenery and geography.
-Popular sights include the Albuquerque International Balloon Fiesta in early October (great views from The Sage!); historic Route 66; Albuquerque's lively, historic Old Town; funky mining towns; Georgia O'Keeffe's Abiquiu; nuclear history at Los Alamos, White Sands, and the National Museum of Nuclear Science & History; 16 National Parks and Monuments, including Carlsbad Caverns, Chaco Canyon, and Bandelier; 19 Pueblo communities, some open to the public on Feast Days; and the Sandia Peak Tram, which takes passengers to the Peak for incomparable views of Albuquerque and the surrounding Middle Rio Grande Valley.
+Popular sights include the Albuquerque International Balloon Fiesta in early October (great views from The Sage!); historic Route 66; Albuquerque's lively, historic Old Town; funky, nearby mining towns; Georgia O'Keeffe's Abiquiu; nuclear history at Los Alamos, White Sands, and the National Museum of Nuclear Science & History; 16 National Parks and Monuments, including Carlsbad Caverns, Chaco Canyon, Valles Caldera, and Bandelier; 19 Pueblo communities, some open to the public on Feast Days; and the Sandia Peak Tram, which takes passengers to the Peak for incomparable views of Albuquerque and the surrounding Middle Rio Grande Valley.

 Central New Mexico is rich in culture: world class art, archaeological sites, performing arts, art galleries, Indian Pueblos, science and natural history museums, artists' studios, movie studios, and numerous festivals celebrating the diverse cultures, history and geography of the area.
 Corrales, too, celebrates its unique Native American, Hispanic, agricultural, and artistic histories: annual events include the Harvest Festival, Starlight Parade and Bonfire, Tractor Show, Trunk or Treat, Arts Alive, Starry Night, Arts in the Park, and the almost famous 4th of July Parade.

 Albuquerque and Santa Fe boast superb fine dining, and the Village of Corrales holds its own in the culinary scene.
-The Indigo Crow, Hannah and Nate's, Las Ristras, Village Pizza, Perea's Tijuana Bar, and Corrales Bistro Brewery offer great food and drink, including genuine New Mexican cuisine with ubiquitous red and green chiles.
+The Indigo Crow, Hannah and Nate's, C3's, Village Pizza, Perea's Tijuana Bar, and Corrales Bistro Brewery offer great food and drink, including genuine New Mexican cuisine with ubiquitous red and green chiles.
 Several restaurants offer local wines and craft beers.
 Sample menus from local restaurants, pubs and café are available in the Guest House.

 The Middle Rio Grande Valley is a rich habitat for wildlife, and birds, in particular.
 Recently designated an “Audubon Important Bird Area,” the Corrales Bosque is home to more than 60 species of birds: bald eagles, hawks, tanagers, avocets, curlews, woodcocks, gulls, terns, owls, roadrunners, kingbirds, waxwings, buntings, and hummingbirds, among many others.
 The Bosque is a popular stopover for migrating birds such as Sandhill cranes, Canadian geese, and warblers.